 Schools

 Pleasant Grove is currently served by the Alpine School District — the largest in Utah — but a major reorganization is underway.
 Utah County voters approved splitting Alpine into three smaller districts, and Pleasant Grove, along with Orem, Lindon, and Vineyard, will form the new Timpanogos School District.
 The name was selected in early 2026, and the new districts are expected to begin operating for the 2027–28 school year, with newly elected school boards drawing final boundaries and setting policy in the meantime.
+Our full explainer on the Timpanogos School District covers the boundary study, the budget picture and what parents should watch.

 Pleasant Grove High School (home of the Vikings) and the city's elementary and junior high schools sit inside the city.
 Two wrinkles make confirming boundaries especially important here: the district is being actively reorganized, and some students living in parts of Pleasant Grove currently attend American Fork High School and could be affected by the new boundaries.
 For families, the practical takeaway is that local schools are part of a system being reshaped to bring governance closer to these specific communities — a positive long-term change — but you should confirm current school assignments directly with the district when you're choosing a home.